dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     1. Evaluate the condition expression to a value `condition`.

-    1. If the Boolean conversion of `condition` is `true`:
+    1. If `condition` is `true`:

         1. Evaluate the "then" element using this procedure.

+    1. Else, if `condition` is `false`:

-    1. Else, if there is an "else" element of the `if`:
+        1. If there is an "else" element of the `if`:

             1. Evaluate the "else" element using this procedure.

+    1. Else, throw a dynamic error.

 1. Else, if `element` is a synchronous `forElement` for a `for-in` loop: